aristocratious/docusaurus-mvp/docs/approach/inner-led-development.md

 ## Summary

 Inner-led development starts with understanding your unique purpose, gifts, and values, then aligns your work and life choices with what matters most to you.
-This creates both personal fulfillment and organizational contribution—people who are internally aligned naturally contribute more authentically and effectively to shared goals.
+This creates both personal fulfillment and organizational contribution—people who are internally aligned often contribute more authentically and effectively to shared goals.

 ---